 Market risks and competition risks

-All these factors could have a negative impact on customers’ willingness to invest and thus on demand for the KION Group’s products.
+All these factors could have a negative impact on customers’ willingness to invest and thus on demand for the KION Group’s products and result in a further deterioration of the already muted market outlook.
 However, it is not currently foreseeable whether such market risks will become relevant and then have a material effect on the business situation and financial performance.

-Developments in the coronavirus pandemic, including any knock-on effects, and the geopolitical situation are monitored closely.
-The KION Group has already significantly improved its cost structures by implementing various structural and efficiency measures, thereby containing the earnings risk arising from reductions in revenue as a result of economic conditions.
-Diversification of the customer base in terms of industry and region, the growth of business in the Supply Chain Solutions segment, which is highly resilient in the face of economic volatility, and the expansion of service activities also play a role in mitigating risk.
+Developments in the various sources of risk, including any knock-on effects, and the geopolitical situation are monitored closely.
+Measures have been taken in both operating segments to help contain the earnings risk arising from reductions in revenue as a result of economic conditions.
+Diversification of the customer base in terms of industry and region and the expansion of service activities also play a role in mitigating risk.

-The KION Group mitigates such strategic risks by, for example, carrying out in-depth market research, conducting thorough evaluation procedures to assess political and economic conditions, and drafting contracts appropriately.
+The KION Group mitigates such strategic risks by, for example, carrying out in-depth market research, conducting thorough evaluation procedures to assess political and economic conditions, and structuring contracts appropriately.

-Building on their local competitive strength, rivals in emerging markets are also markedly stepping up their efforts to find opportunities for expansion in regions outside their local markets, particularly in the Industrial Trucks & Services segment.
-Competition has continued to increase, especially from manufacturers in China.
-This can be seen from the changes in the competitive situation last year.
-Customers in developed markets have sophisticated service needs and high expectations in terms of quality.
-This still presents a barrier to growth for some of these manufacturers, but the bar is getting lower.
+Building on their local competitive strength, rivals in emerging markets are also seeking opportunities for expansion in regions outside their local markets, particularly in the Industrial Trucks & Services segment.
+Competition has continued to increase, especially from manufacturers in China, which can be seen from the changes in the competitive situation last year.
+The fact that customers in developed markets have sophisticated service needs and high expectations in terms of quality still presents a barrier to growth for some of these manufacturers, but the bar is getting lower.
 Competitive pressures are likely to continue to intensify in the future.
-Consequently, the KION Group anticipates a higher probability of occurrence for competition risk in 2022 compared with 2021 and puts the level of risk at medium-high.

-The KION Group also continually evaluates its options for strengthening and consolidating its market position, in particular through the strategic construction and expansion of production facilities, and proactive cross-selling by the two operating segments.
+The KION Group also continually evaluates its options for strengthening and consolidating its market position, in particular through the strategic construction and expansion of production facilities and through an integrated offering across the two operating segments.
+Overall, competition risks for 2023 continue to be regarded as having a medium to high probability of occurrence, while the level of risk is considered to be low.

 Risks along the value chain